 - de icer and spare can also WD40 for door locks

 Motorhome Winterisation Stay Safe

-Now, common sense, should prevail in any weather forecast.
+Now, common sense should prevail in any weather forecast.
 If the weather forecast says danger, then it means just that!
 So, consider others safety not just your own!
-By going on, your actions, may put others in danger as well!
-So, if things are bad maybe, postponing for few days will help.
-Even staying on a campsite, with a hook up, could make a lot of sense.
+By going on, your actions may put others in danger as well!
+So, if things are bad maybe, postponing for a few days will help.
+Even staying on a campsite, with a hookup, could make a lot of sense.
 The road conditions when driving a motorhome, certainly need to be realistic.
-Snow tyres, snow chains and snow socks, are not the perfect answer.
-The combination of ice and snow, impacting on motorhome driving.
+Snow tyres, snow chains and snow socks are not the perfect answer.
+The combination of ice and snow, impacting motorhome driving.
 This may prove to be a bit much, to say the least.
 Let’s face it how much snow driving have you really done?
-Keeping a more safer distance from other traffic, this maybe very advisable.
+Keeping a safer distance from other traffic may be very advisable.
 Also, do you have a plan B if all goes wrong?

 Motorhome Winterisation Be Prepared

 Being prepared, is always a good thing.
 But, also remember not to overload your motorhomes with winter supplies.
 Overweight motorhomes may not only be illegal.
 They may well be, down right dangerous to control and handle.
 Yes, warm clothing is going to be essential.
 But, extra tins of food and other equipment, maybe overdoing it a bit?
 The facts are that you will need to remain warm, at all costs.
 Those, insulated thermal vests, may well be the answer.
 However, don’t forget some sensible footwear, are those snow shoes, overdoing it a bit?
 Also, if you are taking the dogs with you they may well need coats as well.
 As we stated previously, common sense, is the most important thing to have with you.
 There are other things in an emergency that always need to go with you and be checked over;